martinjc/compj-and-dataj-unconf/Readme.md

 No point learning how to use the tools if you can't figure out what the question is...

 Computational Thinking as a problem solving process for teaching data-journalism

+Examples of gender-bias in data journalism examples/training - IRE manual is all based around baseball

+## Open Data in closed societies